 Steps to Manage Store Inventory with Google Forms & Sheets

-- Create a form: Start by creating a new Google Form and adding fields to collect information about your inventory items, such as product name, SKU (stock keeping unit) number, quantity, location, and supplier.
+- Start by creating a new Google Form and adding fields to collect information about your inventory items, such as product name, SKU (stock keeping unit) number, quantity, location, and supplier.
 You can also include fields for tracking the date of purchase and the cost.

-You can add logic branching in the form and create sections for every query or item.
-For example, keep the first field question as a branching question with different options that leads to different sections like add an item, add suppliers, add customers, etc.
+- You can add logic branching in the form and create sections for every query or item.
+For example, keep the first field question as a branching question with different options that lead to different sections like add an item, add suppliers, add customers, etc.

-- Integrate with a spreadsheet: Once you have created your form, connect it with Google Sheets.
+- Once you have created your form, connect it with Google Sheets.
 Go to the ‘Response’ tab click on the ‘link with sheets’ option and Google will automatically create a spreadsheet to store the responses.